RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/src/Maintenance/README.md

 #### Walk through maintenace script.

 If a project has many Pluto notebooks, a package update that affects most notebooks can become rather time consuming.
-This is primarily an issue for a maintainer of the projects.
+This is primarily an issue for a maintainer of the project.

-For both "RegressionAndOtherStories.jl" based projects ("RosStanPluto.jl" and "ROSTuringPluto.jl"), below steps will trigger creation of new Project and Manifest sections the next time a notebook is opened in Pluto.
+For both "RegressionAndOtherStories.jl" based projects ("ROSStanPluto.jl" and "ROSTuringPluto.jl"), below steps will trigger creation of new Project and Manifest sections the next time a notebook is opened in Pluto.

-Although these functions are part of RegressionAndOtherStories.jl, they are only useful for projects similar to "RosStanPluto.jl" and "ROSTuringPluto.jl" (with a fixed layout for the `notebooks` subdirectory, see below an example of a `ros_df` DataFrame).
+Although these functions are part of RegressionAndOtherStories.jl, they are only useful for projects similar to "ROSStanPluto.jl" and "ROSTuringPluto.jl" (with a fixed layout for the `notebooks` subdirectory, see below an example of a `ros_df` DataFrame).

-To use either `reset_all_notebooks!()` or `update_notebook_files!()`, start with moving to the intended project directory, e.g.:
+In Julia's REPL, to use either `reset_all_notebooks!()` or `update_notebook_files!()`, start with moving to the intended project directory, e.g.:
 ```julia
 cd(expanduser(joinpath("~", ".julia", "dev", "ROSStanPluto")))
 ```

-Load `RegressionAndOtherStories.jl` in Julia's REPL:
+Load `RegressionAndOtherStories.jl` into Julia's REPL:
 ```julia
 using RegressionAndOtherStories
 ```